theborakompanioni/azure-docs.de-de/articles/iot-hub/iot-hub-java-java-c2d.md

      ms.date="09/13/2016"
      ms.author="dobett"/>

-# Tutorial: Senden von Cloud-zu-Gerät-Nachrichten mithilfe von IoT Hub und Java
+# <a name="tutorial:-how-to-send-cloud-to-device-messages-with-iot-hub-and-java"></a>Tutorial: How to send cloud-to-device messages with IoT Hub and Java

 [AZURE.INCLUDE [iot-hub-selector-c2d](../../includes/iot-hub-selector-c2d.md)]

-## Einführung
+## <a name="introduction"></a>Introduction

-Azure IoT Hub ist ein vollständig verwalteter Dienst, der eine zuverlässige und sichere bidirektionale Kommunikation zwischen Millionen von IoT-Geräten und einem Anwendungs-Back-End ermöglicht.
-Im Lernprogramm [Erste Schritte mit IoT Hub] erfahren Sie, wie ein IoT Hub erstellt, eine Geräteidentität im Hub bereitgestellt und ein simuliertes Gerät programmiert wird, das Gerät-zu-Cloud-Nachrichten sendet.
+Azure IoT Hub is a fully managed service that helps enable reliable and secure bi-directional communications between millions of IoT devices and an application back end.
+The [Get started with IoT Hub] tutorial shows how to create an IoT hub, provision a device identity in it, and code a simulated device that sends device-to-cloud messages.

-Dieses Tutorial baut auf [Erste Schritte mit IoT Hub] auf.
-Es beschreibt Folgendes:
+This tutorial builds on [Get started with IoT Hub].
+It shows you how to:

-- Senden von C2D-Nachrichten aus Ihrem Anwendungs-Cloud-Back-End an ein einzelnes Gerät über IoT Hub.
+- From your application cloud back end, send cloud-to-device messages to a single device through IoT Hub.
-- Empfangen von C2D-Nachrichten auf einem Gerät.
+- Receive cloud-to-device messages on a device.
-- Anfordern einer Übermittlungsbestätigung (*Feedback*) von Ihrem Anwendungs-Cloud-Back-End für Nachrichten, die von IoT Hub an ein einzelnes Gerät gesendet wurden.
+- From your application cloud back end, request delivery acknowledgement (*feedback*) for messages sent to a device from IoT Hub.

-Weitere Informationen zu Cloud-zu-Gerät-Nachrichten finden Sie im [Entwicklungsleitfaden für IoT Hub][IoT Hub Developer Guide - C2D].
+You can find more information on cloud-to-device messages in the [IoT Hub Developer Guide][IoT Hub Developer Guide - C2D].

-Am Ende dieses Tutorials führen Sie zwei Java-Konsolenanwendungen aus:
+At the end of this tutorial, you run two Java console applications:

-* **simulated-device**, eine abgewandelte Version der in [Erste Schritte mit IoT Hub] erstellten App, die eine Verbindung mit IoT Hub herstellt und C2D-Nachrichten empfängt.
+* **simulated-device**, a modified version of the app created in [Get started with IoT Hub], which connects to your IoT hub and receives cloud-to-device messages.
-* **send-c2d-messages**, die über IoT Hub eine C2D-Nachricht an das simulierte Gerät sendet und dann die zugehörige Übermittlungsbestätigung empfängt.
+* **send-c2d-messages**, which sends a cloud-to-device message to the simulated device through IoT Hub, and then receives its delivery acknowledgement.

-> [AZURE.NOTE] IoT Hub bietet durch Azure IoT-Geräte-SDKs Unterstützung für zahlreiche Geräteplattformen und Sprachen (u.a.
-C, Java und JavaScript).
-Im [Azure IoT Developer Center] finden Sie Schritt-für-Schritt-Anweisungen zum Verbinden eines Geräts mit dem Code in diesem Tutorial sowie allgemeine Informationen zum Verbinden mit Azure IoT Hub.
+> [AZURE.NOTE] IoT Hub has SDK support for many device platforms and languages (including C, Java, and Javascript) through Azure IoT device SDKs.
+For step-by-step instructions on how to connect your device to this tutorial's code, and generally to Azure IoT Hub, see the [Azure IoT Developer Center].

-Für dieses Tutorial benötigen Sie Folgendes:
+To complete this tutorial, you need the following:

-+ Java SE 8. <br/> Unter [Vorbereiten Ihrer Entwicklungsumgebung][lnk-dev-setup] wird beschrieben, wie Sie für dieses Tutorial Java unter Windows oder Linux installieren.
++ Java SE 8. <br/> [Prepare your development environment][lnk-dev-setup] describes how to install Java for this tutorial on either Windows or Linux.

-+ Maven 3. <br/> Unter [Vorbereiten Ihrer Entwicklungsumgebung][lnk-dev-setup] wird beschrieben, wie Sie für dieses Tutorial Maven unter Windows oder Linux installieren.
++ Maven 3.  <br/> [Prepare your development environment][lnk-dev-setup] describes how to install Maven for this tutorial on either Windows or Linux.

-+ Ein aktives Azure-Konto.
-(Falls Sie nicht über ein Konto verfügen, können Sie in nur wenigen Minuten ein kostenloses Testkonto erstellen.
-Ausführliche Informationen finden Sie unter [Kostenlose Azure-Testversion][lnk-free-trial].)
++ An active Azure account.
+(If you don't have an account, you can create a free trial account in just a couple of minutes.
+For details, see [Azure Free Trial][lnk-free-trial].)

-## Empfangen von Nachrichten auf dem simulierten Gerät
+## <a name="receive-messages-on-the-simulated-device"></a>Receive messages on the simulated device

-In diesem Abschnitt ändern Sie die simulierte Geräteanwendung, die Sie in [Erste Schritte mit IoT Hub] erstellt haben, um C2D-Nachrichten von IoT Hub zu empfangen.
+In this section, you modify the simulated device application you created in [Get started with IoT Hub] to receive cloud-to-device messages from the IoT hub.

-1. Öffnen Sie die Datei „simulated-device\\src\\main\\java\\com\\mycompany\\app\\App.java“ mit einem Text-Editor.
+1. Using a text editor, open the simulated-device\src\main\java\com\mycompany\app\App.java file.

-2. Fügen Sie die folgende **MessageCallback**-Klasse als geschachtelte Klasse innerhalb der **App**-Klasse hinzu.
-Die **execute**-Methode wird aufgerufen, wenn das Gerät eine Nachricht von IoT Hub empfängt.
-In diesem Beispiel informiert das Gerät den Hub immer darüber, dass die Nachricht abgeschlossen wurde:
+2. Add the following **MessageCallback** class as a nested class inside the **App** class.
+The **execute** method is invoked when the device receives a message from IoT Hub.
+In this example, the device always notifies the hub that it has completed the message:

     ```
     private static class MessageCallback implements